serverless-net/serverlessnet/README.md

 Now we are ready to launch a topology!
 If you are outside of the Containernet instance, you can now switch back in.

 Topology files are written in python, which specify how a network of docker containers should be deployed and linked.
 You can find a good example [here](https://containernet.github.io/#get-started).
-For the following instruciton, we are going to launch a topology with 3 pairs of buttons and actuators.
+For the following instruction, we are going to launch a topology with 3 pairs of buttons and actuators.
 We provide a `single.py` topology for your reference.

 ```
 (Inside the Containernet instance and in /containernet directory)